Jwillc/wildernessSurvivalThreeJS/README.md

 Bow and arrow
 - Press I to open the crafting menu
-- Select bow list (requires 5 strings and 1 stick)
+- Select bow from the list (requires 5 strings and 1 stick)
 - Arrows are free to craft at the moment

 Thats it!
 That's all there is to do for now.
 Build shelter and survive the nights.